shield02/AirBnB_clone/web_static/README.md

 * 8-index - static HTML page that displays a header, a footer, a filter box (dropdown list) and the result of the search
 * 100-index - static HTML page that displays a header, footer, a filters box with dropdown and results
 * 101-index - improve the Places section by using Flexible boxes for all Place articles
+* 102-index - improve the page by adding responsive design to display correctly in mobile or small screens